LANCASTER Arts, MEDIA, PROGRAMMING and ENGINEERING | ACADEMY

-The goal of LAMPE is to develop global workforce leaders and innovators in multi-media, technical arts, and engineering.
+The goal of LAMPE is to develop global workforce leaders and innovators in media arts, and engineering.
 The academy provides the foundation and tools to think critically, work collaboratively, solve complex problems, and synthesize innovations for the future.

 LAMPE provides pathways that are facilitated by dedicated educators, staff, and community members who collaborate, utilizing applied project-based learning and leading-edge technology.